Cost of Living in Singapore: Rent, Food, Transport & Utilities

 singapore transport costs mrt passes coe taxis

-How do transportation and commuting costs shape your monthly budget in Singapore?
-Public transport’s affordability makes it a key factor.
-With MRT and bus fares typically around 2 SGD per ride, and a monthly pass at about 120 SGD, your commuting costs remain manageable.
+Public transport keeps commuting costs low in Singapore.
+MRT and bus fares typically run around 2 SGD per ride, and a monthly pass costs about 120 SGD from the Public Transport Council, so your travel stays manageable.
 Students enjoy lower rates, with monthly passes ranging from 45–55 SGD.

 Transport Mode Typical Cost Monthly Pass